 - Interactive activity stream showing all the updates and changes in the workflow.

-- Chat feature within the activity stream helping the team members to collaborate on a particular task or activity.
+- The chat feature within the activity stream helps the team members to collaborate on a particular task or activity.

 - Workgroups for teams to work together on tasks and projects for discussions, task planning, and monitoring progress.

-- Customized task reports tracking the time each employee takes to complete a certain task.
+- Customized task reports track the time each employee takes to complete a certain task.